fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

 # From raw data to ERP

 {% include markup/info %}
-This tutorial was written for the [PracticalMEEG 2022 workshop in Aix-en-Provence](/workshop/practicalmeeg2022) in December 2022.
+This tutorial was written specifically for the [PracticalMEEG workshop in Aix-en-Provence](/workshop/practicalmeeg2022) in December 2022.
+It is an updated version of the corresponding tutorial for [Paris 2019](/workshop/paris2019).
 {% include markup/end %}

 ## Introduction